facussc24/Proyecto-barack/README.md

 - **Client grouping** – rows with a value in the `Cliente` column are grouped under that client in the product tree.
 - **Smooth animations** – buttons and rows fade and scale for a more polished experience.

+CSV files should be saved using UTF-8 encoding.
+When running the app through Node/Electron, `renderer.js` reads `data/sinoptico.csv` using Latin-1 if needed.

 ## Dependencies and browser requirements

 The page loads [PapaParse](https://www.papaparse.com/) and [SheetJS](https://sheetjs.com/) from CDNs.
 A browser with ES6 support (such as recent Chrome, Firefox or Edge) is required.